jirehhuang/bcb/README.md

 source("generate_dkpar.R")
 ```

-`generate_dkpar.R` creates two folders, randomly generating 100 discrete
+`generate_dkpar.R` creates two folders nested in a folder `dkpar_3_6_3`,
-Bayesian networks in `dkpar_3_6_3-d_0` and 100 Gaussian Bayesian
+randomly generating 100 discrete Bayesian networks in `dkpar_3_6_3-d_0`
-networks in `dkpar_3_6_3-g_0`, as well as 10 observational datasets for
+and 100 Gaussian Bayesian networks in `dkpar_3_6_3-g_0`, as well as 10
-each network.
-The script executed on a i5-9600k using a single CPU core
+observational datasets for each network.
+The script executed on a
-in about 40 minutes.
-The generated networks and data are available at
+i5-9600k using a single CPU core in about 40 minutes.
+The generated
-[\[Google
+networks and data are available at [\[Google
 Drive\]](https://drive.google.com/drive/folders/1aAtAxcLeztgWNFPy2KceRJ5V9gUt79u8).

 #### 2. Executing Algorithms